-Tuesday, May 2, 2006: In Monday, May 1, 2006: today's budget announcement. the Canadian Tory government announces that it will not keep the agreement made ing the promised \$5.1-billion education programs, provide clean water, and repair crumbling housing stocks" in Aboriginal communities.
+Tuesday, May 2, 2006: In today's budget announcement, the Canadian Tory government announces that it will not keep the agreement made in the Kelowna Accord, reducing the promised \$5.1-billion to \$450 million to "improve education programs, provide clean water, and repair crumbling housing stocks" in Aboriginal communities.
 Although the Kelowna Accord did not address land or sovereignty issues so is not directly relevant to the Six Nations land reclamation, the federal government's breach of the agreement underscores the need for impartial, international monitoring of negotiations and agreements between Canada and Six Nations, as requested by the Clan Mothers from the UN.

-The reporting of the Tory, Liberal, and NDP positions on An undisclosed amount of the Kelowna Accord also illustrates the way that the colonial government and the media distort colonialism as being a problem of "economic inequity" - suggesting the poverty in Aboriginal commustructured) social programs. rather than a result of the ongoing theft of indigenous lands and resources, the attempted destruction of indigsion of indigenous people who resist colonial government interests.
+The reporting of the Tory, Liberal, and NDP positions on the Kelowna Accord also illustrates the way that the colonial government and the media distort colonialism as being a problem of "economic inequity" - suggesting the poverty in Aboriginal communities is a lack of (coloniallystructured) social programs. rather than a result of the ongoing theft of indigenous lands and resources, the attempted destruction of indigenous cultures, and repression of indigenous people who resist colonial government interests.
 One Liberal MP even went so far as to say "Kasechewan and water, Caledonia and land claims.
-Garden Hill and health care, aboriginals being worse off than their fellow Canadians will be alleviated if the Kelowna accord is implelamation cannot be solved by putting money into social programs. no matter what the dollar amount is.
+Garden Hill and health care, all of these incidents of aboriginals being worse off than their fellow Canadians will be alleviated if the Kelowna accord is implemented in full".
+The issues behind the Six Nations land reclamation cannot be solved by putting money into social programs, no matter what the dollar amount is.